zalando/PGObserver/README.md

 PGObserver
 ==========

 PGObserver is a battle-tested monitoring solution for your PostgreSQL databases.
-It covers almost all the metrics provided by the database engine's internal statistics collector, and works out of the box with all PostgreSQL versions (beginning with 9.0) as well as (https://aws.amazon.com/rds/).
+It covers almost all the metrics provided by the database engine's internal statistics collector, and works out of the box with all PostgreSQL versions (beginning with 9.0) as well as [AWS RDS](https://aws.amazon.com/rds/).
 You don’t have to install any non-standard, server-side database extensions to take advantage of its core functionality, nor do you need to register any privileged users.

 ###Monitored Metrics Include:
 - **Stored procedure data**: number of calls, run time per procedure, self time per procedure